Resistor basics for beginners (Easy Guide, 2024)

 You will identify them as they are referred to as 1K Ohm, 10KOhm resistor, etc.

-The value of the resistor changes that is why they are called variable resistors.
+The value of the resistor changes which is why they are called variable resistors.
 We need variable resistance in various electronics projects like sensing and voltage division projects.

 You see, this resistor has three terminals.
 1 and 3 are fixed and 2 can slide over which is responsible for variable resistance values.

 This is a very important question in learning resistor basics.
-Like it is really necessary for you to understand why you need a resistor in our circuit in the first place.
+You must understand why you need a resistor in our circuit in the first place.

-Following are the few reasons that I think make a resistor so much important in our electronics circuits.
+Following are the few reasons that I think make a resistor so much important in our electronic circuits.

 The resistance value of the resistor determines the amount of current that can easily flow through the resistor to the rest of the component or circuit.